Skiltra/PythonRPG-TXT/README.md

 1. id; handle which text to display
 2. nextID; currently implies everything is incremented by 1 from current id

 other important attributes in json are:
-1. conditions whether it should continue and pursue action and assignments
+1. conditions whether it should continue to display text, follow by 'then' implying execution
-2. action # whenever some exeuciton is needed this is the object that is parsed into python code

 in order it is as written in scenes.json id>type>text>nextID>action